Understanding Chronic Pain: Causes and Treatment Options

 Anti-seizure Meds Works for certain pains Ongoing

 Opioids can block pain, but they’re risky.
-Dr. Steve Yoon, a pain expert, says:
+Dr. Steve Yoon, a pain care professional, says:

 “Doctors may use many options together to help you feel better.”